A VM-Host affinity policy describes a relationship between a category of VMs and a category of hosts.

 A VM-Host affinity policy establishes an affinity relationship between a category of virtual machines and a category of hosts.
 After the policy is created, the placement engine in your SDDC deploys VMs in the category covered by the policy on hosts in the category covered by the policy.

-- A policy cannot force a host to enter maintenance mode.
+- A policy cannot prevent a host from entering maintenance mode.

 - A policy cannot prevent a host configured for HA from executing a failover.
 VMs with an affinity for the failed host can be migrated to any available host in the cluster.